-The family of the deceased will meet with a licensed funeral director, usually the owner of Heritage Cremation Society, in order to complete the necessary paperwork.
+The family of the deceased will meet with a Licensed Funeral Director in order to complete the necessary paperwork.
 In Ohio, there are (3) requirements that must be met prior to cremation.
 They are as follows:

 - We must wait a minimum of 24 hours following the death of the deceased before cremation can take place.
 Even if both requirements listed above are met, the body cannot be cremated until the 24-hour period holding period has been met.

-Upon completion of the cremation, the Heritage Cremation Society staff will prepare the necessary paperwork to transfer the cremains of the deceased to the family or designated party.
+Upon completion of the cremation, the Heritage Cremation & Burial Society staff will prepare the necessary paperwork to transfer the cremains of the deceased to the family or designated party.

 In Ohio, the process of cremating a body can only be carried out by a licensed crematory.
 State inspectors visit these crematories regularly in order to guarantee their adherence to state laws and to protect the public.
 Every funeral home in Ohio can offer cremation services but where the actual cremation takes place is most important.
 Crematories are either owned by funeral homes and cremation services or by a third party crematory operator.
 Because very few funeral homes operate their own crematories, most (nearly 80%) rely on third party crematory operators.
 The Heritage Cremation & Burial Society operates its own facility guaranteeing families the most professional and secure services.